Informatievlaanderen/OSLO-Standaardenregister/content/standaarden/applicatieprofiel-digitale-watermeter/en/description.md

-The objective is to unlock the data as Linked (Open) Data and standard interfaces (APIs) to facilitate collaboration and integration of the various services and tools. make.
+The objective is to unlock the data as Linked (Open) Data and standard interfaces (APIs) to facilitate collaboration and integration of the various services and tools.
+.
 It is also an objective to make the data easily reusable for scientific purposes. research.

 Rather than providing ad-hoc data, De Watergroep, in collaboration with Farys, PIDPA and